niravmsoni/aspnetcore-httpclient/README.md

 		- WE also need to make sure to pass application/json-patch+json as the content type

 		- Newtonsoft.Json(Json.NET) vs System.Text.Json
-			- System.Text.Json - Focused on speed by using Span<T>
+			- System.Text.Json - Focused on speed by using Span<T> but misses some advanced functionality
 			- Json.NET - Focused on set of advanced features.
 Both are great choices

+		- Patch is very powerful but generally, APIs only support changes in PATCH that go 1 level deep